nitishmehan-bot/performance-dashboard/README.md

 - Test on a **consistent device** for accurate comparisons
 - Use **event markers** to correlate gameplay actions with performance
 - Export reports as **Excel** for visual analysis with charts

-## License

-MIT License - Feel free to use and modify for your projects.

-## Support

-For issues or feature requests, check the project repository or contact the maintainer.

 ---